-- 1. Turn Water Heater Bypass valve to BYPASS position.
-(See "Water System Drain Valve Locations" chart at the end of this section for location of bypass valve on your model). - 2.
+- 2. Turn Water Heater Bypass valve to BYPASS position.
+(See "Water System Drain Valve Locations" chart at the end of this section for location of bypass valve on your model). - 3.
 Remove and save the protective cap from the end of the antifreeze siphon tube (save cap to cover tube after use).
-Insert the end of the siphon tube into a pail or other container with 2 to 3 gallons of non-toxic RV antifreeze solution.